hollygirouard/custom_mentor/blog-component/readme.md

 * Card Body - HTML Body of card (hidden until 'show more' button clicked)
 * Card Footer - Placeholder links for social media interaction

-## News Page
+## Reddit News Page
 Display news articles based on user search term.

-Prototyped using *The Guardian* API as a news source.
+Prototyped using Reddit as a news source.
 There are many options available for news sources.
-Reddit (for its broad range of topics and ease of access) and RSS were also considered for this prototype.
+RSS was also considered for this prototype.

 News links are rendered with jQuery in the prototype but this could easily be transferred to React

-When page is loaded, 75 of the most recent articles from The Guardian are added to the page.
+When page is loaded, all trending Reddit stories from front page of Reddit are appended.

-On search, 200 articles are loaded as a URL paramter for the API call.
-This could be changed to any number but was done so to limit the amount of API calls being made.

-When user scrolls to bottom of the page after a search has been made, the API call is made again and the page number of the results increases by 1 each time so content can keep being loading.
+On search all articles relevant to keyword are displayed as well as their subreddits.

 ## Composer Page
 This page is for users who are authorized to create new posts that will appear on the Blogs/Events Page.